rebelsky/csc322-jekyll/_dev/_home/syllabus.md

 Janet Davis's resources.
 I think her for her careful development of the course and her willingness to allow me to reuse her resources.

-Much of the site design comes from Charlie Curtsinger.
+Much of the original site design comes from Charlie Curtsinger.